elastisys/terms/terms-of-service.md

 The limitations of liability set forth herein shall not apply to any liability arising from intent or gross negligence.

+### 9.1 Preview Features

+Upon request, Elastisys may offer Customers access to Preview Features.
+Preview Features are assessed to have a higher residual risk than commonly accepted by Customers.
+Preview Features are covered by DPAs, but not SLAs (Section 3).
+Residual risks include, but are not limited to:
+(a) risk of downtime,
+(b) risk of the feature becoming unavailable in the future, (c) risk of data loss.
+The risks are usually due to novelty of the feature or uncertainties in the open-source ecosystem.
+By using Preview Features, the Customer accepts these additional risks.

 ## 10. Confidential Information

 From time to time during the Term and for a period of five years after the Term has ended, Elastisys and Customer may not disclose or make available to third parties the other party's business affairs, products, confidential intellectual property, trade secrets, third-party confidential information, and other sensitive or proprietary information, whether orally or in written, electronic, or other form or media/in written or electronic form or media, whether or not marked, designated, or otherwise identified as "confidential" at the time of disclosure (collectively, "**Confidential Information**").